 Generating (and regenerating) project effort estimates is an important and continuous process for project managers.
 Good estimates allow better utilize resources.
-Also, by reviewing and improving their estimation process,, a software company can learn and improve from their past experience.
+Also, by reviewing and improving their estimation process,, a software company can learn and im-

 Sadly, we often get estimates wrong.
-Consider the NASA's Checkout Launch Control System, which was canceled when the initial estimate of \$200 million was overrun by an additional \$200M [42].
+Consider the recent case of NASA's Check-out Launch Control System, which was cancelled when the initial estimate of \$200 million was overrun by an additional \$200M [43].
 This case is not unique, despite the significant effort put into designing more accurate estimation models, it has been reported that many predictions are wrong by a factor of four or more [5, 19].

-In order to conduct software effort estimation, it is standard practice to use models to estimate effort.
+In order to conduct software effort estimation, there is a need for models to express and allow the estimation of needed effort and cost.
 Many software process models have emerged aiming to achieve that task, and there has not emerged a single standardized model that is widely used by the software engineering industry.
-There several reasons for this including generality, data islands and instability.
-Software models may not be general so it can be inappropriate to apply a software model learned in environment one to environment two.
+There several reasons for this including generality, data islands and in- stability.
+Software models may not be general so it can be inapprorpriate to apply a software model learned in environment one to environment two.
 Also, many companies prefer to keep cost related data confidential.
 This data island effect has also contributed to the fragmentation of the field by preferring building private models rather than using publicly available models.
 This multiplicity of software effort models has lead to scarcity of the publicly available local data needed for the model based effort estimation.
 Without sufficient data to build, audit, and tune models, the predictions generated by these models may be highly unstable.
-Baker [4] reports a study that learned values for the (a, b) (linear, exponential) constants in Boehm' CO-COMO software process model [5].
-The study was repeated 100 times, each time selecting at a random sample of 90% of the project data.
+Baker [4] reports a study that learned values for the (a, b) (linear,exponential) constants in Boehms' COCOMO software process model [5].
+The study was repeated 30 times, each time selecting at random a sample of 90% of the available project data.
 The learned values for (a, b) exhibited an alarming variance: